 Even if your house is brand new, its architecture draws inspiration from the past.
 This index traces important housing styles from Colonial to modern times.
-Learn how houses have changed over the centuries, and discover interesting facts about the design influences that helped shape your own home.
+Learn how residential architecture has changed over the centuries, and discover interesting facts about the design influences that helped shape your own home.
 For more information about residential architecture, be sure to also visit our house styles picture dictionary.

 1600s - 1800

-When North America was colonized, settlers brought building traditions from many different countries.
+When North America was colonized by the Europeans, settlers brought building traditions from many different countries.
 Colonial architecture includes a wide range of styles, including New England Colonial, German Colonial, Dutch Colonial, Spanish Colonial, French Colonial, and, of course, the ever-popular Colonial Cape Cod.

 1840 - 1900

-Mass-production and factory-made building parts made large, elaborate houses more affordable.
+Mass-production and factory-made building parts carried over a system of rail lines enabled the building of large, elaborate, affordable houses throughout North America.
 A variety of Victorian styles emerged: Italianate, Second Empire, Gothic, Queen Anne, Romanesque, and many others.
 Each style had its own distinctive features.

 Named after primitive thatched huts used in India, bungaloid architecture suggested comfortable informality.
 However, not all bungalows were small, and bungalow houses often wore the trappings of many different styles, including Arts & Crafts, Spanish Revival, Colonial Revival, and Art Moderne.